Flat Folding Kodak (1894)

 When the Flat Folding Kodak appeared, its most appealing feature was its small size.
 Other 4 x 5 inch Kodaks were about twice as big.
 The new element in its design was the place of the spools to the left and right of the bellows instead of behind the plane of focus, making it less bulky than the contemporary No. 4 Folding Kodak.

 The flat Folding Kodak was already obsolete before the end of 1895, when daylight loading film and daylight loading cameras began to replace the darkroom loading spools and instruments.
-A new and daylight loading 4 x 5 inch folding camera was introduced in 1897: the No. 4 Cartridge Kodak
+A new and daylight loading 4 x 5 inch folding camera was introduced in 1897: the No. 4 Cartridge Kodak.

 Ad in Photography Annual (year unknown).

-1. unscrewing the winding key.
+How to open the Flat Folding Kodak?
+The front door can be opened by pressing on the hidden button op the top.
+It is a bump under the leather, in the center, between the strap and the front edge.
+NEVER FORCE THE DOOR OPEN WITH A SCREW DRIVER.
+The back panel can be taken off by: - unscrewing the winding key.
 It must be turned clockwise.
 At the same time a button on the back panel, close to the lower edge must be pushed in.
 This engages a ratched wheel, so the key will not just turn around.
 If the button on the back is missing, try to block the ratched wheel by inserting a long but thin screw driver in the opening.
 It must not be wider than 2 millimeter.

-2. when the winding key is detached, turn the two small levers on the bottom panel 90 degrees.
+- when the winding key is detached, turn the two small levers on the bottom panel 90 degrees.
 They must point to each other, NOT towards the back panel.
 In the locked position they point towards the back.

-3. now you can slide out the back panel with the roll holder mechanism.
+- now you can slide out the back panel with the roll holder mechanism.
 If it does not come out, try to wriggle a bit with the levers.